Migrant integration statistics - over-qualification

 Over-qualification rates by age

-Over-qualification rates for nationals and EU citizens were generally higher among younger rather than older people
+Over-qualification rates for nationals were generally higher among younger rather than older people

-The over-qualification rate in the EU-27 for younger (aged 20-34 years) citizens of other EU Member States was 34.3 % in 2019, which was 1.4 percentage points higher than the corresponding rate for older (aged 35-64 years) citizens of other Member States.
-This pattern was repeated across the majority of the Member States for which data are available; Sweden, Czechia and Spain were the exceptions, recording a higher over-qualification rate among older rather than younger people.
-There was little difference between the rates for the two age groups in Ireland, Germany and Belgium.
+The over-qualification rate in the EU for younger (aged 20-34 years) citizens of other EU Member States was 30.8 % in 2020, which was 2.2 percentage points lower than the corresponding rate for older (aged 35-64 years) citizens of other EU Member States.
+This situation (a higher rate for older people) was only observed in Ireland, Spain, Germany, Sweden, the Netherlands and Austria.
+Greece, Malta and Cyprus recorded notably higher rates for younger citizens of other EU Member States than for older citizens.

-By contrast, the over-qualification rate in the EU-27 for non-EU citizens in 2019 was higher among older people (47.1 %) than it was for younger people (39.2 %), a difference of 7.9 percentage points.
-This pattern was repeated in 9 out of 17 EU Member States for which data are available, with the biggest differences observed in Italy, Finland, France and Spain.
-By contrast, in eight Member States the proportion of younger over-qualified non-EU citizens was higher; this was most apparent in Poland, Portugal, Malta, Denmark and Cyprus.
+Equally, the over-qualification rate in the EU for non-EU citizens in 2020 was higher among older people (45.3 %) than it was for younger people (35.9 %), a difference of 9.4 percentage points.
+This pattern was repeated in 11 out of 20 EU Member States for which data are available, with the biggest differences observed in Estonia and Italy.
+By contrast, in nine Member States the proportion of younger over-qualified non-EU citizens was higher; this was most apparent in Slovenia and Malta.

-In 2019, over-qualification rates in the EU-27 for nationals were higher for people aged 20-34 years (24.7 %) than they were for people aged 35-64 years (19.2 %).
+In 2020, over-qualification rates in the EU for nationals were higher for people aged 20-34 years (24.0 %) than they were for people aged 35-64 years (19.4 %).
 Among the EU Member States, it was common to find that younger people were more likely to be over-qualified than older people.
-This pattern was observed in the vast majority of the Member States, with the only exceptions being Estonia (where the reverse situation was observed) and Finland (where the shares were almost the same).
+This pattern was observed in the vast majority of the Member States, with the only exceptions being Estonia (where the reverse situation was observed) and Finland, Germany and Belgium (where the shares were almost the same).

 Source data for tables and graphs